Iran says can hit U.S. interests worldwide if attacked

 "Even if it attacks, we have a list of counter actions.
 (The United States) would be disappointed with their huge mistake."

-Iran says its nuclear program is peaceful while Western powers fear Tehran is trying to build a nuclear bomb.
+Iran says its nuclear programme is peaceful while Western powers fear Tehran is trying to build a nuclear bomb.

 "The issue of a military attack from America on the Islamic Republic of Iran has been on the agenda for several years," said Sajjadi, adding that Iran would never strike first.

 Russia, the world's biggest energy producer, opposes further U.N.
-Security Council sanctions over Tehran's nuclear program and has sharply criticized U.S. and European Union sanctions.
+Security Council sanctions over Tehran's nuclear programme and has sharply criticised U.S. and European Union sanctions.

 (Writing by Steve Gutterman and Guy Faulconbridge)